neondatabase/website/content/postgresql/earthdistance.md

           <code class="function">longitude</code> ( <code class="type">earth</code> ) →
           <code class="returnvalue">float8</code>
         </div>
-        <p>Returns the longitude in degrees of a point on the surface of the Earth.</p>
+        <div>Returns the longitude in degrees of a point on the surface of the Earth.</div>
       </td>
     </tr>
     <tr>